-Parental involvement in Behaviour Programmes
+- Parental involvement in support programmes

-SENco/Headteacher involvement in Behaviour Programmes
+- SENco/Headteacher involvement in support programmes

-Psychology and Assessment Service
+- Educational Psychologist and Assessment Service

-Use positive rather than negative phrasing eg. stand next to me, walk beside me to… stay seated in your chair
+- Use positive rather than negative phrasing eg. stand next to me, walk beside me to… stay seated in your chair

-Limited choice eg where shall we talk, here or in the library?
+- Limited choice eg where shall we talk, here or in the library?

 We recognise children’s efforts to behave as expected by:

-Praise for appropriate behaviour
+- Praise for appropriate behaviour

-Drawing the attention of others to their good behaviour
+- Drawing the attention of others to their good behaviour

-Visit to the head teacher
+- Visit to the head teacher

 When working with challenging behaviour staff use the agreed ‘we’ script reminding of expected behaviours and verbalising when such behaviours are noticed so as to positively recognise and enforce